 Recommended reading suggested by the course presenter:

 1.5 CE contact hours will be provided by GoodTherapy for attending this homestudy course in its entirety.
 2 CE contact hours were provided by GoodTherapy for attending the live and interactive webinar on July 23, 2021 in its entirety.

 GoodTherapy is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.

 GoodTherapy.org, provider #1352, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 GoodTherapy.org maintains responsibility for this course.
-ACE provider approval period: 3/30/2019 – 3/30/2022.
-Social workers completing this course receive 1.5 clinical continuing education credits.
+ACE provider approval period: 3/30/2022 – 3/30/2025.
+Social workers completing this course receive 1.5 continuing education credits.

 GoodTherapy is approved by the American Psychological Association to sponsor continuing education for psychologists.
 GoodTherapy maintains responsibility for this program and its content.

 GoodTherapy, LLC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0395.
 GoodTherapy, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0022 and for licensed mental health counselors #MHC-0031.